Fuseiniabdullai502/report-card-generator/README.md

 ```
 NEXT_PUBLIC_ADMIN_EMAIL="your-admin-email@example.com"
 ```
-**Important:** The first time you log in with this email, the application will automatically assign you the 'admin' role.
+**Important:** The first time you log in with this email, the application will automatically assign you the 'super-admin' role.

 #### Google AI (Genkit) Setup